 The pattern and background colors can be set, but line intervals cannot be set, so displayed patterns will be fixed even when scaling on the screen or printing.

 An area enclosed by a line or curve is filled an uniquely-defined pattern.

 User-defined patterns are classified into 2 types: those combining multiple lines, and those freely combining shapes such as lines, circles, or curves.

-You can also set the transparency for solid and pattern hatches.
+You can also set the transparency for solid, gradient, and pattern hatches.
 Setting the transparency enables to display hidden shapes under a hatch.